Skip to main content

 Key components of inclusive practice:

-• continuously improved based on critical reflection,
+• is continuously improved based on critical reflection

 • involves collaboration with families and other involved professionals

-• is embedded across the preschool program,
+• is embedded across the preschool program

 Inclusive practice leads to benefits and a strong sense of belonging for all children.

-• Limiting beliefs and attitudes of educators and/or parents about the capacity of all children to be successfully included in the program.
+• Limiting beliefs and attitudes of educators and/or parents about the capacity of all children to be successfully included in the program

-• A physical environment that does not meet the physical access, sensory or communication needs of all children.
+• A physical environment that does not meet the physical access, sensory or communication needs of all children

-• Resources or equipment that do not allow all children to participate meaningfully.
+• Resources or equipment that do not allow all children to participate meaningfully

-• Lack of communication between parents, educators and other involved professionals leading to inconsistent approaches to supporting children.
+• Lack of communication between parents, educators and other involved professionals leading to inconsistent approaches to supporting children

-• Policies or processes that may lead to exclusive practice.
+• Policies or processes that may lead to exclusive practice

-• Expectations of children that are unrealistic for their current developmental level or are inconsistent between educators.
+• Expectations of children that are unrealistic for their current developmental level or are inconsistent between educators

 Situation Barrier Bridge